Tochukz/reactJS/learning-react/commands.md

 ## Chapter 2: Emerging JavaScript

+## Chpater 6: Props, State, and the Component Tree

 ## Chapter 8: Redux
 Redux rule: application state should be stored in a single immutable object.
 Immutable means this state object doesn’t change.
 We will eventually update this state object by replacing it entirely.